Our Teachers

 • Shannon McGuire

-Shannon is extremely passionate about the powerful effects yoga has on the brain-body experience.
-She is thrilled and honored to be sharing her purpose with the children and families at HOME Power Yoga.
+She is honored to be sharing her purpose and passion with the children and families at HOME Power yoga.